evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     - I will review my CSE 331 project and investigate how to use Spark Java together with GCE.
 I will also try to learn ElasticSearch, and how to use it to get geolocations.

+###### An Nguyen
+    - Goals from last week: N/A for this week's report

+    - I reviewed the previous projects from CSE 331 to prepare for using React and Javascript in the current project.

+    - I will meet with other developers to define all the require components and start building them.
+I hope to discuss what we can try to do to avoid the potential risks that we proposed.